Sound the Alarm (EP)

 Sound the Alarm is an EP by the American ska punk band Less Than Jake which was released on CD and (colored) 12" vinyl by Pure Noise Records on 3 February 2017.
 It was mixed and mastered by Jason Livermore at The Blasting Room, and co-produced by singer and bassist Roger Lima and the band at The Moathouse.
+It is the final release with Vinnie Fiorello on drums, before his departure in 2018.